MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 You can also define your own marks.
 Let's consider if some of our tests were slow or took a long time.
 Maybe we would not want to run these tests every time.
-We could add our own mark
+We could add our own mark:

 ~~~
 @pytest.mark.slow